rajeshsharma98/Web_Scraping_and_NLP/README.md

 ## Files
 scrap.py- used to scrap out the information from the web of the input  [any noun is preffered] given by the user.
-          if giving input is given regarding any place, do write state of that place for perfect results. example: Mandi Himachal Pradesh
+          if input is given regarding any place, do write state of that place for perfect results. example: Mandi Himachal Pradesh

 summary.py- creates a summary of the information that is scraped out from the web.